renuy/docs-cluster-essentials/deploy.md

     Where `DOWNLOADED-CLUSTER-ESSENTIALS-BUNDLE` is the name of the bundle you downloaded.

-1. Download the artifacts and image copy:
+1. For air-gapped installation, download the bundle:

     On macOS or Linux: